bchwtz/bchwtz-gateway/README.md

 If yout run the `make html` command, before you run the installation process, the make file will probably not work or the autodoc-funktions will raise multiple error caused by import and ModuleNotFound errors.
 ```
+The documentation will be stored under `docs/_build` as html files.
+To remove this file you can simply run `make clean` in terminal.

 ## Get sensor advertisments
 The Advertisements of the sensor contain values like humidity, temperature, pressure as well as acceleration data, battery and movement information.